laemD8/Arbitrum-Solidity-Dapp/README.md

-# Arbitrum Workshop Session 1: Decentralized Cupcake Vending Machine
+# Build a Decentralized Cupcake Vending Machine with Arbitrum

 This guide is based on the official [Arbitrum Quickstart Guide](https://docs.arbitrum.io/for-devs/quickstart-solidity-hardhat).
 We extend our gratitude to Arbitrum for providing comprehensive resources.
 Our project focuses on enhancing the learning experience and simplifying the execution of their tutorial.